 We are subject to extensive federal, state, local and foreign laws, regulations, rules and ordinances relating to pollution, the protection of the environment and the use or cleanup of hazardous substances and wastes.
 We may incur substantial costs, including fines, damages and criminal or civil sanctions, or experience interruptions in our operations for actual or alleged violations or compliance requirements arising under environmental laws, including with respect to any facilities acquired in connection with our pending or future acquisitions.
 Our operations could result in violations under environmental laws, including spills or other releases of hazardous substances to the environment.
 In the event of a catastrophic incident, we could incur material costs as a result of addressing and implementing measures to prevent such incidents.
 We know of two current environmental proceedings that may result in penalties over \$100,000.
-With respect to one of these proceedings, we do not believe that they will be material to us.
+With respect to one of these proceedings, an enforcement action involving our PO/MTBE plant at Port Neches, Texas, we do not believe that the penalties will be material to us.
+It is possible, however, that the terms of an air permit, which are still being negotiated, may cause us to incur costs related to equipment changes serving this plan and others in the vicinity that could be material.
 The second matter involves a spill at our North Tees facility that was discovered on March 27, 2001.
 The U.K. Environmental Agency issued an enforcement notice with respect to this spill on March 30, 2001, following an investigation into an alleged leak of a mixture containing benzene into the River Tees.
 The requirements of that notice were complied with, to the satisfaction of the U.K. Environmental Agency, by the end of May 2001.
 We contained the spill and conducted a remediation program to reclaim the material.
 On May 1, 2002, the U.K. Environmental Agency informed us that it intends to initiate prosecution against us for the spill sometime in the near future.
-If, as a result of that prosecution, we are found legally responsible, we could face legal action and possible penalties.
+If, as a result of that prosecution, we are found legally responsible, we likely will face the imposition of penalties.
 Although we can give you no assurances, based on currently available information and our understanding of similar investigations and penalties in the past, we believe that, if such action was initiated and we are ultimately found to be legally responsible, the probable penalties would not be material to our financial position and results of operations.
-Because this matter is in the initial stages of investigation, however, we cannot assure you that it will not have a material effect on us.
+Because this matter is still under investigation, however, we cannot assure you that it will not have a material effect on us.
 Given the nature of our business, violations of environmental laws may result in restrictions imposed on our operating activities, substantial fines, penalties, damages or other costs, any of which could have a material adverse effect on our business, financial condition, results of operations or cash flows.
 See "Business-Environmental Regulations".